 6 May - 28 October 2018

 Jewish Museum of Australia

 Love & Legacy was one of five new exhibitions that launched simultaneously as the inaugural Multicultural Museums Victoria project – ‘Grandmothers’.
-Multicultural Museums Victoria (MMV) is an alliance of five ethnic museums in Melbourne – the Chinese Museum, Co.As.It Italian Historical Society & Museo Italiano, Hellenic Museum, Islamic Museum of Australia and Jewish Museum of Australia – all united by a common, underlying mission – to promote awareness, understanding and appreciation of Victoria’s diverse cultural heritage.
+Multicultural Museums Victoria (MMV) is an alliance of five museums in Melbourne – the Chinese Museum, Co.As.It Italian Historical Society & Museo Italiano, Hellenic Museum, Islamic Museum of Australia and Jewish Museum of Australia – all united by a common, underlying mission – to promote awareness, understanding and appreciation of Victoria’s diverse cultural heritage.

 Each of the MMV Museums also presented exhibitions about the grandmothers in their community.
 Love & Legacy aimed to celebrate and acknowledge the strength, tenacity and significance of Jewish grandmothers, both within the family and in the community more broadly.

 The exhibition that I curated explored the role of grandmothers in keeping alive knowledge, history and tradition from one generation to the next.
 Jewish grandmothers undertake this vital responsibility through story-telling, recipes, songs, advice and religious rituals.
-Examples of these were presented alongside family heirlooms, photographs and a specially commissioned documentary that I produced as part of the project.
+Examples of these were presented alongside family heirlooms, photographs and a specially commissioned documentary film that I produced as part of the project.

 Amy Winehouse: A Family Portrait